brisson0916/ufo_sightings_analysis_tableau/README.md

 - Converting Columns to their correct data types (e.g. numeric, DateTime, etc)
 - Using REGEX to clean out special symbols embedded in the values.
 <br/>
-- **See cleaning_ufo_sighting.ipynb file for detailed operations**
+- **See [cleaning_ingestion.ipynb](cleaning_ingestion.ipynb) file for detailed operations**

 ## Exploratory Data Analysis & Visualization

+For this project, I performed the same analysis using 2 methods to showcase my ability in both:
+1. SQL for queries and then python (matplotlib, seaborn etc) for plotting graph (**See [analysis_plot_graph.ipynb](analysis_plot_graph.ipynb) file for detailed code and graphs**)

+2. Tableau for interactive visualization (see screenshots below)
-- You can also find the dashboard uploaded onto tableau public for the below screenshots:
+- You can also find the original dashboard I uploaded onto tableau public:
 ([Tabeau Public: UFO Sighting Data Analysis](https://public.tableau.com/app/profile/brisson.lam/viz/ufo_sighting_data/Duration_Analysis))

 ### Geographical Analysis
 - Geographical Distribution of sightings align with human habitation, as seen with clusters in the east and west coast, but scarcity in the midwest.